Mind2Web 2 Overview

 Overview

-We introduce **Mind2Web 2**, a benchmark of **130 realistic, high-quality, long-horizon tasks** that require real-time web browsing and extensive information synthesis, constructed with **over 1,000 hours of human labor**.
-There are two main challenges in constructing such a benchmark: - How to collect sufficiently complex yet realistic tasks? - How to automatically and reliably evaluate the complex answers generated by different agentic search systems?
-To collect complex and realistic tasks, we adopt a [three-stage process](https://osu-nlp-group.github.io/Mind2Web-2/#task_collection) to propose, refine, and validate tasks.
+We introduce **Mind2Web 2**, a benchmark of **130 realistic, high-quality, long-horizon tasks** that require real-time web browsing and **extensive information synthesis**, constructed with **over 1,000 hours of human labor**.
 Each task has undergone hours of expert labor for polishing and validation to ensure the validity, diversity, clarity, and verifiability of our benchmark.
-To tackle the significant evaluation challenge, we propose a novel [Agent-as-a-Judge framework](https://osu-nlp-group.github.io/Mind2Web-2/#evaluation) that evaluates an answer’s: - *correctness* (i.e., whether the answer satisfies all the requirements of the task) - *attribution* (i.e., whether each claim in the answer can be attributed to the cited source) We conduct a comprehensive evaluation of nine frontier agentic search systems and human performance, along with a detailed error analysis to draw insights for future development.
+To tackle the significant evaluation challenge, we propose a novel [Agent-as-a-Judge framework](https://osu-nlp-group.github.io/Mind2Web-2/#evaluation) that evaluates an answer’s: - *correctness* (i.e., whether the answer satisfies all the requirements of the task) - *attribution* (i.e., whether each claim in the answer can be attributed to the cited source) We conduct a comprehensive evaluation of ten frontier agentic search systems and human performance, along with a detailed error analysis to draw insights for future development.
 The best-performing system, OpenAI Deep Research, can already achieve 50-70\% of human performance while spending half the time, showing a great potential.
 Mind2Web 2 provides a rigorous foundation for developing and benchmarking the next generation of agentic search systems.

 Leaderboard

-The leaderboard shows the performance of agentic systems on Mind2Web 2 tasks.
-The evaluation is based on our Agent-as-a-Judge framework, which automatically evaluates the correctness and attribution of answers.
-The leaderboard is updated periodically as new results are submitted.
-The metrics are defined as follows: - `Partial Completion`: The average root node score across all tasks, representing the percentage of passed fine-grained evaluation nodes. - `Success Rate`: The percentage of tasks completed with all criteria met. - `Pass@3`: The percentage of tasks successfully completed within three attempts.
+We show the evaluation results of agentic search systems on the private test set (120 tasks), with the following metrics: - `Partial Completion`: The average root node score across all tasks, reflecting the partial satisfaction based on the fine-grained evaluation. - `Success Rate`: The percentage of tasks achieving a perfect root node score. - `Pass@3`: The percentage of tasks that achieve a perfect root node score within three attempts.
 We also include the the following statistics to further contextualize the system performance: - `Time (min)`: The average time taken by the system to complete the tasks, measured in minutes. - `Answer Length`: The average length of the answers generated by the system, measured in word count.
-The results of the leaderboard are evaluated using a *Private Test Set* of 120 tasks.
-We provide a separate *Public Development Set*, consisting of 10 tasks with evaluation rubrics made publicly available. [[Code Coming Soon](https://github.com/osu-nlp-group/mind2web2)]

 Comparisons with Existing Benchmarks

 To better distinguish the difference between Mind2Web 2 and existing benchmarks, we compare it with other related benchmarks in the table below.
-Our benchmark is the only agentic search benchmark to date focusing on long-horizon, time-varying tasks, and is made possible due to our advanced Agent-as-a-Judge evaluation methodology.
+Mind2Web 2 is the only benchmark to date focusing on long-horizon, time-varying agentic search tasks.
 It is worth noting that even though there are only 130 tasks, each task contains dozens to hundreds of fine-grained evaluation nodes, thus still providing sufficient differentiation power.

 Name Horizon # of Tasks Time-Varying Evaluation